yuqianglianshou/mazanoke_ice/README.md

 ### Web App

 1. Go to [MAZANOKE.com](https://mazanoke.com/), or self-host for better privacy.
-1. If your browser supports web apps, you will see an "Install" button in the top-right.
-Click to install.
+1. If your browser supports web apps, you'll see an "Install" button in the top-right.
+Click it to install.
 1. A shortcut to MAZANOKE will be added to your device and can even be used offline.

 <img src=".github/images/capture-install-button.png" alt="Install MAZANOKE progressive web app button" height="100">